Vietnam travel guide

 Ho Chi Minh City Holidays

 Ho Chi Minh City is also known as Saigon to the locals.
-Saigon Vietnam is the largest city in Viet nam, with nearly 7.2 million inhabitants, and its is also the former capital of the Republic of Vietnam, the city is the vibrant commercial hub and great for a Saigon travel adventure.
-The city offers a complete glimpse of Vietnam travel to overseas visitors and you trip should include:
+Saigon Vietnam is the largest city in Vietnam, with nearly 7.2 million inhabitants, and it is also the former capital of the Republic of Vietnam, the city is the vibrant commercial hub and great for a Saigon travel adventure.
+The city offers a complete glimpse of Vietnam travel to overseas visitors and your trip should include:

 Reunification Palace – This is the former home of the president of South Vietnam and most standard Saigon tours will include a visit here.
 The Reunification Palace is one of the most interesting places among visitors whilst on a travel in Vietnam because of its role in the war as well as the unique architecture.
 While visiting, don’t forget to see the amazing collection of vintage phones and radios.